 One Small Clue has announced that Grace, their brilliant workflow-oriented sampler VST plugin for Windows, is now re-released as a freeware virtual instrument.

 To build a new patch, simply open the mapping panel and drag the samples onto the piano roll.
-You can also import the samples by loading a SFZ patch.
-Each imported sample will create a new sample zone and these can be stretched across the keyboard, stacked into velocity layers and tweaked using volume, pan and pitch controls.
-It is also possible to create multiple sample groups that can be layered together, however round robin is sadly not supported.
-The lack of round robin support (or random sample playback) is probably the instrument’s biggest drawback at the moment and it would be fantastic if one of the future updates would add this useful option to the plugin’s feature set.
+You can also import the samples by loading an SFZ patch.
+Each imported sample will create a new sample zone, and these can be stretched across the keyboard, stacked into velocity layers, and tweaked using volume, pan, and pitch controls.
+It is also possible to create multiple sample groups that can be layered together.
+However, round-robin is not supported.
+The lack of round-robin support (or random sample playback) is probably the instrument’s most significant drawback at the moment, and it would be fantastic if one of the future updates would add this useful option to the plugin’s feature set.

-The voice control section features standard sample playback controls, along with two filter slots (2-pole and 4-pole HP/LP/BP filters, a comb filter, ring modulator and a bitcrusher) that can be blended together in a serial or parallel connection, a pair of ADSR envelopes, two LFOs, a pair of rather flexible sequencers and four XY pads.
-Grace supports poly, mono, legato and latch playback modes, whereas I was very pleasantly surprised by the legato mode implementation.
+The voice control section features standard sample playback controls, along with two filter slots (2-pole and 4-pole HP/LP/BP filters, a comb filter, ring modulator, and a bitcrusher) that can be blended together in a serial or parallel connection.
+You also get a pair of ADSR envelopes, two LFOs, a couple of flexible sequencers, and four XY pads.
+Grace supports poly, mono, legato, and latch playback modes, whereas I was very pleasantly surprised by the legato mode implementation.
 It works exceptionally well for adding portamento to sampled lead sounds.
-All of the available filter models sound very nice and the comb filter is loads of fun when used with percussive sounds and other short samples, especially if you modulate its frequency by an LFO.
+All of the available filter models sound very nice, and the comb filter is loads of fun when used with percussive sounds and other short samples, especially if you modulate its frequency by an LFO.

 If you feel confused at any point while using Grace, you can access the user manual right from the main menu.
 The user manual is well-written and clearly explains all of the plugin’s features.
 You probably won’t ever have to use it at all, but it’s still good to know that a handy set of instructions for a new instrument in your plugin arsenal is just one click away.